GemmyOrvayne/gemmyorvayne.github.io/_posts/2018-12-24-Kings-Landing.md

 ---
 #### Kings Landing Dungeon shitter!

-This classic dungeon shitter appears in Game of Thrones Season 4, Episode 4: *Oathkeeper.* Jaime Lannister makes mention of it personally at the very start of the scene with the line, "This isn't so bad.
+This classic prison shitter appears in Game of Thrones Season 4, Episode 4: *Oathkeeper.* Jaime Lannister makes mention of it personally at the very start of the scene with the line, "This isn't so bad.
 You've got a pot to piss in."
 What an honor!